dianagudu/mccli/README.md

                                   oidc-agent for this issuer will be used [env var: OIDC_ISS, OIDC_ISSUER]

-  -v, --verbosity LEVEL           Either CRITICAL, ERROR, WARNING, INFO or
+  --log-level LEVEL               Either CRITICAL, ERROR, WARNING, INFO or
                                   DEBUG.

+  --version                       Show the version and exit.
   --help                          Show this message and exit.

 Commands: